ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

     1. In the navigation pane of the {{site.data.keyword.cloud_notm}} console, click **Compute > Virtual server instances** and click your instance to view its details.
     1. Scroll down to the **Encrypted password** field.
 Copy the value and paste it into a text file, for example, encrypted_pwd.txt.

     You can also use the API to get the encrypted password, or the CLI, which returns the decoded and decrypted password.
-For more information, see [[Retrieve initialization configuration for an instance](/apidocs/vpc/latest#get-instance-initialization).
+For more information, see [Retrieve initialization configuration for an instance](/apidocs/vpc/latest#get-instance-initialization) and [ibmcloud is instance-initialization-values](/docs/vpc?topic=vpc-vpc-reference#instance-initialization-values).
     {: tip}

 1. Decode the encrypted password and store it in a new file (for example, decoded_pwd.txt) by running the following command: `cat encrypted_pwd.txt | base64 -d > decoded_pwd.txt`